 During these pandemic times, it's easy to feel hopeless.
-Join us for Sent Conference 2021 and hear stories of hope and resilience from peace church planters!
+View the recordings of the Sent Conference 2021 and hear stories of hope and resilience from peace church planters!

-Sent Conference 2021 will be a virtual gathering, taking place over the course of two days, with two 90-minute sessions.
+Sent Conference 2021 was a virtual gathering, that took place over the course of two days, with two 90-minute sessions.

 Thursday, April 22 from 7–8:30 p.m.
 EST

-Katerina Friesen and members of Wild Church (Fresno, CA) will share about their young church community, which seeks reconciliation with God and creation through meeting outdoors in the tabernacle of creation!
+members of Wild Church (Fresno, CA) shared about their young church community, which seeks reconciliation with God and creation through meeting outdoors in the tabernacle of creation!

 Speakers: Katerina Friesen, pastor of Wild Church, and Tim Amor, pastor of Beatrice Mennonite Church